checkmarble/marble-frontend/packages/app-builder/README.md

 You may need to update the marble-api client.
 To do so, look at the marble-api package README.

+Then, it depends on the use case :

+**Recommended:** create adapters/use cases using the `models/` `repositoris/` `services/` folders.
+Look at existing ones to see how to structure your code and/or help you decide what feats your needs.

-Then, it depends on the use case.
-For simple cases, you can directly consume the endpoint in a loader/action using the `apiClient` returned by the authenticator like so:
+**For quick & dirty integration:**: you can directly consume the endpoint in a loader/action using the `apiClient` returned by the authenticator like so:

 ```typescript
 const { apiClient } = await authenticator.isAuthenticated(request, {